Bermuda cruises on Norwegian Cruise Line's glamorous Norwegian Gem depart weekly from Boston's Flynn CruisePort from April through early November.

 Or maybe your idea of a great time is floating the pool...or trying your luck at the casino...or simply relaxing on the deck.

-Bermuda's sensational pink-sand beaches, crystal-clear turqoise water, coral reefs and shipwrecks, world-class shopping, and unspoiled natural beauty mean you'll find plenty to do.
+Bermuda's sensational pink-sand beaches, crystal-clear turquoise water, coral reefs and shipwrecks, world-class shopping, and unspoiled natural beauty mean you'll find plenty to do once your cruise arrives.

 You'll find excellent shopping and restaurants along Front Street in Hamilton, Bermuda's charming capital.
 Don't miss the boutiques with unique home goods and clothing from England, Scotland, and Ireland.